tomoleary/instructions/conda_arm_x86/README.md

 3. Click on "Edit Profiles".
 My goal is to have the x86 be the default profile, so I rename the default profile to "x86".
 In the settings for the default profile, there is a space to enter a command that is executed when the profile launches.
 In this space enter `arch -x86_64 bash`.

 4. Create another profile for "arm".
-Since arm is the default architecture there is no need to enter a command in the settings for this profile.
+In the command option enter `arch -arm64 bash`.
 Customize the  different color scheme for this profile in order to visually distinguish this from the "x86" profile.

 ## Installing the different condas